TKovacs03/INST326-Project/README.md

         2. Replaces dictionary within class so the highest caloric foods are first for the string given bacck to the user

     get_BMI function:
-        1. It takes hieght and weight as arguments:
+        1. It takes height and weight as arguments:
             DataFrame rows of height and weight are passed as arguments & returns a BMI series